StoreyLab/dnamix/README.md

 - `DNAMIX/readme.txt` (gives directions on how to use the program)
 - `DNAMIX/DNAMIX.EXE` (the executable file for Windows)

-Please be sure to obtain the files example.txt and readme.txt as they explain how to use the program.
+Please be sure to obtain the files `DNAMIX/example.txt` and `DNAMIX/readme.txt` as they explain how to use the program.

 ## Related References